Non-Markovian Quantum Process Tomography: Maximum likelihood process tensor tomography

 \subsection{Reconstruction Fidelity}

 In the linear inversion regime, the process tensor's action on basis sequences will result in the experimentally observed density matrices by construction.
-Since it is a linear operator, its action on linear combinations of basis sequences should be exactly the linear combinations of observed basis actions.
+Note that by `experimentally observed', we mean the density matrices as reconstructed by QST.
+Since a process tensor is a linear operator, its action on linear combinations of basis sequences should be exactly the linear combinations of observed basis actions.
 This idea is expressed in Figure \ref{fig:trajectory}c: the $SE$ evolution between each operation is the same for all intermediate operations.
-In a linear expansion, these arbitrarily strong dynamics are entirely accounted for.
+In a linear combination, these arbitrarily strong dynamics are entirely accounted for.
 By tracing over the input space, we have the following relationship between the state conditioned on an arbitrary sequence of operations $\mathbf{A}_{k-1:0}$ and the states after each measured basis sequence:

 which is equivalent to Equation~\eqref{eq:PToutput}.
 Hence, we may (in principle) determine the system's exact response to any sequence of operations in the presence of non-Markovian interaction.
 We use this as the figure of merit for the quality of characterisation.
-That is, we compute the fidelity over random sequences of operation between the state predicted by the process tensor -- Equation~\eqref{eq:PToutput} -- and what is experimentally realised.
+That is, we compute the fidelity over random sequences of operation between the state predicted by the process tensor -- Equation~\eqref{eq:PToutput} -- and what is realised on the device.
 In~\cite{White-NM-2020}, we introduced this as the concept of reconstruction fidelity.

 Formally, let the fidelity $F$ between two process tensors $\mathcal{T}^{(1)}_{k:0}$ and $\mathcal{T}^{(2)}_{k:0}$ for a given sequence of interventions $\mathbf{A}_{k-1:0}$ is given by